 - The prescribed medication is indicated for a condition that is not the prescriber’s area of specialization

-When a pharmacist comes across any of these warning signs, he/she has the right to contact and check the credibility/license of the prescriber, get in touch with the other pharmacists who have filled the patient’s prescriptions in the past, counsel the patient and refer him/her to addiction treatment program, refuse to fill the prescription, and contact the law enforcement authorities, if necessary.
+When a pharmacist comes across any of these warning signs, he/she has the right to contact and check the credibility/license of the prescriber, get in touch with the other pharmacists who have filled the patient’s prescriptions in the past, counsel the patient and refer him/her to an addiction treatment program, refuse to fill the prescription, and contact the law enforcement authorities, if necessary.

 Use Prescription Drug Monitoring Program to Assess the Authenticity of a Prescription